I've been traveling and living abroad for about 4 years now.

 When I just moved here teaching online was my main source of income.
 After meeting new friends and networking I gradually expanded my work to copywriting and social media management.
 Because everybody works online it's easy to get inspired and find the resources you need to start your remote career.

 After a few months in Bali, I even got so inspired that I even decided to follow my dream of starting my own fashion brand, and I can proudly say that I just launched my first collection which you can check out at @lostgirlsofficial.

-If you're ready to start your own brand but need a little push, Girls Gone Working highly recommends Wired Creatives.
+If you're ready to start your own brand but need a little push, A Way Abroad highly recommends The Creatives Platform.
 Check out our review of their brand building course and get $100 off when you sign up!

 What's the visa situation?

 Like I mentioned before, getting a work permit here is not easy.
 There are a few different options though when it comes to getting a visa.

 What most expats do in the beginning is to start with a tourist visa.

 You can get a free visa on arrival for 30 days but the better option is to pay $35 for your visa which can be extended for 30 more days after the first month is up.